BenjaminRiderelli/interview-challenge-gadgetz/README.md

 # Scripts and Instalation

 to install, you'll need to have node.js (latest version recommended) installed.
- Just clone the main branch of this repository and hit npm install Aditionally there are 4 scripts included:
+ Just clone the main branch of this repository and hit npm install.
+ Aditionally there are 4 scripts included:

 npm run START - run the app in development environment